DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

-This guidance is written with reference to iPads provided through the Get help with technology programme.
+this guidance is written with reference to iPads provided through the Get help with technology programme.
 It also applies to any new or refurbished devices a school or college has received through donations.
 Further information about [erasing data from donated devices](https://www.ncsc.gov.uk/blog-post/erasing-data-from-donated-devices) is available from the National Cyber Security Centre.

 ## What you get